XiangJi0414/SOZ-localization-by-SDSA/README.md

 # SOZ-localization-by-SDSA
-A universal method for seizure onset zone localization in focal epilepsy using standard deviation of spike amplitude
+Code used for this paper "A universal method for seizure onset zone localization in focal epilepsy using standard deviation of spike amplitude" is contained in this repository.